-As a crypto trader, HMRC allows you to deduct your expenses from your total earned income when you’re filing a Self Assessment tax return.
+As a crypto trader, HMRC allows you tax deductions for your crypto expenses from your total earned income.
 So what deductions can you make as a crypto trader?
 Let’s get into it!

 A crypto trader buys and sells crypto in volumes that amount to what HMRC considers as financial trade.
 In other words, a lot of trades.

 If you are a crypto trader, HMRC will recognise you like every other crypto business.
 If you make more than a certain amount, usually £1,000, you’ll be liable to pay not only Capital Gains Tax but also:

 If your business earns more than £85,000 a year, then you will need to register for VAT.
 Otherwise, it’s optional until you start earning that much.

 Yes, of course, you can!
 You can invest in crypto separately to trading it.
 It’s recommended that you make it a point to keep your trades and investments in different crypto wallets and platforms so each can be taxed correctly.

 Crypto investors are investors because the volume of transactions and short-term profit they make is usually much lower than those who trade crypto.